 OACT annually performs two MRF valuations.
 The primary one is for funding purposes-this valuation is governed by Chapter 74 of Title 10 U.S.C. and must use methods and assumptions approved by the Board.
 The other is for financial statement purposes and is governed by FASAB standards.
-For the September 30, 2014, financial statement valuation, OACT determined a single equivalent interest rate of 4.3% by using a 10-year average of quarterly zero coupon Treasury spot rates.
-In previous years, these spot rates were obtained from a series published by the Office of Thrift Supervision.
-This year, OACT used the U.S. Department of the Treasury-Office of Economic Policy's 10-year Average Yield Curve for Treasury Nominal Coupon Issues (TNC yield curve) representing average rates from April 1, 2004 through March 31, 2014.
-In the summer of 2014, the Board approved an interest rate of 5.5% for the September 30, 2014 funding valuation, which differs from the SFFAS equivalent rate by 120 basis points.
-Using the SFFAS No. 33 long-term economic assumptions (as compared to Board assumptions) increases the MRF actuarial liability by 9%.
+For the September 30, 2016, financial statement valuation, OACT determined a single equivalent discount rate of 3.9% by using a 10-year average of quarterly zero coupon Treasury spot rates.
+These spot rates are from the U.S. Department of the Treasury-Office of Economic Policy's 10-year Average Yield Curve for Treasury Nominal Coupon Issues (TNC yield curve) representing average rates from April 1, 2006, through March 31, 2016.
+The same spot rate data source was used in production of last year's financial statements.
+In the summer of 2016, the Board approved a discount rate of 5.25% for the September 30, 2016, funding valuation, which differs from the

+SFFAS equivalent rate by 135 basis points.
+Using the SFFAS No. 33 long-term economic assumptions (as compared to Board assumptions) increases the MRF actuarial liability by 4.5%.